19hours/sg-statutes/Acts/Securities and Futures Act.md

 (a) if it is a company incorporated in Singapore, the address of its registered office in Singapore; or

-(b) if it is a foreign company, the address of its registered office in Singapore or the registered address of its agent or, if it does not maintain a place of business in Singapore, its registered office in the place of its incorporation.
+(b) if it is a foreign company, the address of its registered office in Singapore or the registered address of its authorised representative, referred to in section 366(1) of the Companies Act, or, if it does not maintain a place of business in Singapore, its registered office in the place of its incorporation.

+[Act 35 of 2014 wef 03/01/2016]

 [Companies, s.
 376]